 - Loss of responsiveness to benzodiazepines will occur with time

 There is a good amount of evidence to support the use of benzodiazepines in the pre-hospital setting.
-Either Diazepam (rectal) or Midazolam (buccal or intranasal) may be used for this purpose .
+Use either:

 The following agents may be used in the management of patients with SE: